nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 The above restrictions only apply to metadata sent **between** fragments.
 Within a fragment there is no size limit on metadata (aside from system memory limits) and no serialization or deserialization step is needed.

+(metadata-limitations)=

 ### Current limitations

 1. The current metadata API is only fully supported for native holoscan Operators and is not currently supported by operators that wrap a GXF codelet (i.e. inheriting from {cpp:class}`~holoscan::GXFOperator` or created via {cpp:class}`~holoscan::ops::GXFCodeletOp`).
 Aside from `GXFCodeletOp`, the built-in operators provided under the `holoscan::ops` namespace are all native operators, so the feature will work with these.
-Currently none of these built-in opereators add their own metadata, but any metadata received on input ports will automatically be passed on to their output ports (as long as `app->is_metadata_enabled(true)` was set to enable the metadata feature).
+Currently none of these built-in opereators add their own metadata, but any metadata received on input ports will automatically be passed on to their output ports (as long as `app->enable_metadata(false)` was not set to disable the metadata feature).

 ## CUDA Stream Handling APIs